 - Spironolactone: A prescription medication that treats androgenetic alopecia in women by slowing down the production of male sex hormones (androgens).
 It is used when hair loss or thinning is caused by a hormonal imbalance.

 - Minoxidil: A topical treatment that comes in either a solution or foam base and can be applied to the scalp at bedtime.
 Longterm use helps to sustain results and minimize hair loss.

-- LaserCap: An at-home FDA approved device that uses low light therapy to stimulate hair follicles.
-It can be worn for thirty minutes three times per week.
+- LaserCap: An at-home FDA approved device that uses low-light therapy to stimulate hair follicles.
+It can be worn for 30 minutes, three times per week.

-If you have money to splurge, Goldenberg says he has seen women saving umbilical cords after birth along with liposuctioned fat as a stem cell source—all of which is done in hopes of enhancing the PRP treatment.
+Lastly, If you want to splurge, Goldenberg says he has seen women saving umbilical cords after birth along with liposuctioned fat as a stem cell source—all of which is done in hopes of enhancing the PRP treatment.
+Interesting.